iminparallel/JSONExtractor/Readme.md

 them in a json format using Pydantic
 Output Parser.
-The application has a conversational memory and it is able to ompare results with previous queries and can return multiple JSON objects as a response.
+The application has a conversational memory and it is able to compare results with previous queries and can return multiple JSON objects as a response.
 The model takes the last year as the period if no date is specified,